Causal inference with recurrent and competing events: Estimation

-The identification formulas motivate a variety of estimators that have been presented in the literature; examples can be found in \citet{young_causal_2020,stensrud_generalized_2021,martinussen2021estimation}.
 In survival and event history analysis, researchers have traditionally been accustomed to estimands and estimators defined in continuous time.
-We mapped out correspondences between the discrete-time identification formulas and their continuous-time limits in Sec.~\ref{section:correspondence of identification formulas}.
-In the following, we will present estimators that build on these correspondences.
+We mapped out correspondences between the discrete time identification formulas and their continuous time limits in Sec.~\ref{section:correspondence of identification formulas}.
+Next, we will consider\footnote{Instead of considering estimators defined in continuous time, it would also possible to construct estimators targeting the discrete identification formulas in Sections \ref{sec:identification_total_effect}-\ref{subsection: separable effects identification}, similarly to \citet{young_causal_2020,stensrud_generalized_2021}.} the following general estimator in continuous time, applicable to several of the estimands considered above,